Community Conservation isn’t just the name of our nonprofit organization, it’s also a whole approach to conservation work.

 So what IS community-based conservation?

 At its core, the definition of community-based conservation is just what it sounds like: efforts to protect biodiversity in which the local community participates as much as possible.
-Scientists and the people who live in a certain place work together to save species living in that place.
+Scientists and the people who live in a certain place work together to save species living there.